 With this in mind, here are a few of the client profiles that typically consider opening accounts in Cyprus along with their related nuances.

 Those acquiring residency or citizenship in Cyprus or who plan on purchasing real estate will often find that opening an account is an essential part of the process.
-And, since many people choose to make such investments through corporate structures, opening a business bank account in Cyprus is often required.
+And, since many people choose to make such investments through corporate structures, opening a business bank account in Cyprus is often necessary.

 If you have a non-resident company in need of transactional banking in Europe or the EU, Cyprus might be worth considering.
 Obviously, your overall risk profile, business type, transaction activity, and where you can open accounts outside of Cyprus will ultimately determine whether opening a business bank account in Cyprus makes sense for you.
 And if you’re not sure, check out GlobalBanks Insider below.
 After you join, we’ll help you sort the best banking options for you and your business.

 For example, due diligence fees, account opening fees, annual review fees, inactivity fees, monthly maintenance fees, high-risk business fees, administrative fees, non-resident fees, higher than normal transaction fees, and so on.
-If your business is just getting started and €500 per year in fees will break you, look at banking options elsewhere.
+If your business is just beginning and €500 per year in fees will break you, look at banking options elsewhere.

 If you need help sorting out your banking options, are struggling with account opening, or just aren’t sure where to turn, we can help.